pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 The generic class :class:`~eventsourcing.dcb.domain.Tagged` encapsulates a :class:`~eventsourcing.dcb.domain.Decision`, along with some tag strings, and a unique identifier for the decision.
-It corresponds to the "typed and tagged" lower-level :ref:`DCB event <DCB Event>` type.
+It corresponds to the "typed and tagged" lower-level :ref:`DCB event <DCB Event>` type, and so also has a `uuid` field.

 .. literalinclude:: ../../eventsourcing/dcb/domain.py
     :pyobject: Tagged